ALICE JONES (HMP/YOI Parc)

 [This Award is supported by The Bromley Trust.]

-HMP Parc’s Community Engagement Manager Phil Forder (a Butler Trust Commendee in 2015-16) says Alice “embodies empathy”, noting that he received many nominations and “every one of them was outstanding in its own right.
+HMP Parc’s Community Engagement Manager, and Butler Trust Local Champion Phil Forder (himself a Butler Trust Commendee in 2015-16) received a number of separate nominations for Alice to be given an Award, and “every one of them was outstanding in its own right.
 She works insightfully with some of the most challenging individuals in the prison, and champions giving a voice to those that struggle to be heard or understood.”
-He adds that she has “extraordinary patience” and “will go to great lengths to find out what a prisoner has an interest in and build up an individual learning plan that allows him ownership and pride – things that are often non-existent and underlie many problems in his life.”
+He adds that she has “extraordinary patience”, “emodies empathy” and “will go to great lengths to find out what a prisoner has an interest in and build up an individual learning plan that allows him ownership and pride – things that are often non-existent and underlie many problems in his life.”

 Phil’s first example is a vivid one: Dan’s Book of Cats.
 Dan*, a prolific self-harmer, loves cats “so Alice helped him make a book about them and had it printed”, recalls Phil.
 “The pride Dan expressed when he showed it to me was obvious and, astonishingly, he hasn’t self-harmed once since it was printed.
 Dan’s handwritten nomination simply said: